becks-hookham/perfect-crab/1SETUP.md

 ## Learn As We Go 👣

 _👣  Being an effective engineer is about being an effective researcher and user of the information you find._
+_👣 _You will spend a lot of time checking and comparing your work._

 # GitHub Codespaces Guide